Iran is pummeled by airstrikes as it launches a new wave of attacks against Israel and US bases

 Since the war began Saturday, ships have been attacked in the Gulf of Oman and the Strait of Hormuz, through which about a fifth of the world’s oil is shipped.
 That has caused oil prices to soar — though they briefly came down Wednesday, before resuming their climb Thursday.

-The Iranian ship sunk by the U.S. Navy was returning from participating in an exercise hosted by the Indian navy that the U.S. also participated in.
+The Iranian ship sunk by the U.S. Navy was returning from an exercise hosted by the Indian navy that the U.S. also joined.

 Sri Lankan authorities said 32 crew members were rescued, while its navy recovered at least 87 bodies.